Identifying & Prioritizing Marking Methods for

 Preparation for the Think Tank included a complete literature review of marking and identification methods currently used in animals, plus crowdsourcing via an Innocentive Challenge to reach the global community and elicit novel ideas.
 The Think Tank itself was an interdisciplinary event, with experts from wildlife biology, reproductive biology, veterinary medicine, software design, animal handling, and humane population control for free-roaming cat and dog populations.

-The Think Tank yielded consensus on initiating a project to explore optimized methods of safe and humane ear tags, with and without advanced options for external RFID, which you can learn more about in our Think Tank final report and “Already sterilized or not?
-Methods of marking animals” presentation at the 5th International Symposium.
+The Think Tank yielded consensus on initiating a project to explore optimized methods of safe and humane ear tags, with and without advanced options for external RFID, which you can learn more about in our Think Tank final report, the “Already sterilized or not?
+Methods of marking animals” presentation at the 5th International Symposium, and the “Marking and Identifying free-roaming dogs and cats” presentation at the 6th International Symposium.
+The possibility of using microneedle patches to tattoo a dog or a cat’s ear is also discussed in this latter presentation.
 Recognizing the need and potential for taking this initiative further, it is now an ACC&D Flagship Initiative—check it out to be in the know about what’s currently taking place!

 Thank you to PetSmart Charities for sponsoring this Think Tank.